samwhelp/note-about-ventoy/read/start/install.md

 Usage:  Ventoy2Disk.sh CMD [ OPTION ] /dev/sdX
   CMD:
-   -i  install Ventoy to sdX (fails if disk already installed with Ventoy) -I  force install Ventoy to sdX (no matter installed or not) -u  update Ventoy in sdX
+   -i  install Ventoy to sdX (fails if disk already installed with Ventoy) -I  force install Ventoy to sdX (no matter if installed or not) -u  update Ventoy in sdX
    -l  list Ventoy information in sdX

   OPTION: (optional)
-   -r SIZE_MB  preserve some space at the bottom of the disk (only for install) -s/-S       enable/disable secure boot support (default is disabled) -g          use GPT partition style, default is MBR (only for install) -L          Label of the 1st exfat partition (default is Ventoy) -n          try non-destructive installation (only for install)
+   -r SIZE_MB  preserve some space at the bottom of the disk (only for install) -s/-S       enable/disable secure boot support (default is enabled) -g          use GPT partition style, default is MBR (only for install) -L          Label of the 1st exfat partition (default is Ventoy) -n          try non-destructive installation (only for install)